RemiBauzac/jit/docs/_posts/2016-09-07-first-language-parser.markdown

 * the third `01 00 00 00` is the opcode (OP_RETURN)
 * `45 00 00 00 00 00 00 00` is 64 bits big endian representation of `69`

-# What's next
+# What's next ?
-The next post will be about loading and interpreting this bytecode.
+The [next post](http://jit.bauzac.net/blog/first-language-vm) will be about loading and interpreting this bytecode.
 See you soon.